Print secure barcode tickets with copy protection

 1.)
 Start TicketCreator and create an event with serial numbers and barcodes.
 It is important that you activate the 'reservation line' in the ticket layout so that names can be printed on the tickets.

 2.)
 Print tickets with names.
-You have three options:
+You have four options:

-b.)
-Check the option 'Print names' when printing single tickets.
+c.)
+Check the option 'Print names' when printing single tickets and enter each name.

 3.)
 Save the BarcodeChecker file of the event in TicketCreator.